Computer glasses: how to protect your eyes in the digital age

 -

-Single-vision lenses for near/intermediate vision – for people with near vision problems, working on a computer becomes more comfortable.
+Single-vision lenses for near/intermediate – for people with near prescriptions, computer work becomes more comfortable.

 -

-Digital progressive lenses optimized for office use – for those over 40, they allow for a smooth transition between near, intermediate, and slight distance vision.
+Digital progressive lenses optimized for office use – for those over 40, these allow smooth transitions between near, intermediate, and slight distance vision.

 -

-Lenses with dedicated blue filter – reduce harmful blue light emissions and provide additional protection.
+Lenses with dedicated blue filter – reduce harmful blue light emissions and offer additional protection.

 -